 Yield: 4 pancakes | Serving Size: 1 |Cooking time: Approx. 10 minutes

 - In a medium bowl, combine 28g of coconut flour, 1/4 tsp baking powder, and 2 tbsp stevia (or sugar substitute of choice).

 - Add in 2 eggs and 1 egg white, 2 tbsp melted coconut oil, 1 tbsp vanilla extract, 60 ml almond milk and stir until completely combined and thick.

 - Grease pan with coconut oil.
 Pour batter evenly into the pan and cook the pancakes for 2-3 minutes on medium to low heat.

 - Flip the pancakes onto the other side when they begin to bubble and cook until pancakes are golden brown.

 - Serve hot with honey, syrup, butter or fruit of choice

 Note: Coconut flour is the trickiest flour I have ever used.
-It is a high absorbent and absorbs the liquid like a sponge so you’ll find that your pancake mixture will become thicker with time.
+It is a highly absorbent and absorbs the liquid like a sponge so you’ll find that your pancake mixture will become thicker with time.
 Butter can also be used in place of coconut oil.